FEATURED RIP ® -BASED STEM INQUIRY:

 (see Table 2 below).

-Table 2 for one group of students containing the photographs before after
+Table 2 for one group of students containing the photographs before the oil

-the oil spill clean up efforts using skimming (left) and absorbing (right).
+spill and after clean up efforts using skimming (left) and absorbing (right).

 But why were the data for the 6th hour class different than